rapidsai/cugraph/docs/cugraph/source/installation/getting_cugraph.md

 ## Conda
 It is easy to install cuGraph using conda.
-You can get a minimal conda installation with [Miniconda](https://conda.io/miniconda.html) or get the full installation with [Anaconda](https://www.anaconda.com/download).
+You can get a minimal conda installation with [miniforge](https://github.com/conda-forge/miniforge).

 cuGraph Conda packages
  * cugraph - this will also import: